 It is not hard for unethical people to purchase a thin veneer of respectability.
 There are even private, for-profit, online review websites that very aggressively market reputation management services to businesses.

 Regal Assets itself was a master at affiliate marketing, compensating scores of online marketers to spin up "review" sites that pooh-poohed legitimate businesses and pointed readers instead to Regal Assets.
 (In fact, Money Metals once had to take legal action against a Regal Assets affiliate illegally trading on our good name.)

 Size and longevity offer limited assurance to investors as well.
-Mega-banks like JPMorgan Chase and Wells Fargo have been around more than 100 years and have millions of clients.
-But these institutions have their own rap sheets for swindling people in various ways.
+Mega-banks like JPMorgan Chase and Wells Fargo have been around for more than 100 years and have millions of clients.
+But these institutions have their rap sheets for swindling people in various ways.

 Bullion investors have to judge a dealer for themselves.
 Reading customer reviews at the Better Business Bureau, which is a not-for-profit, is generally worth doing.